foundation-model-stack/fms-acceleration/plugins/accelerated-peft/README.md

 ### Key Points
-- fix upcasting (resulting in slowdown) issue for `bnb` plugin, originally discovered by inventors of [Unsloth](https://unsloth.ai/blog/mistral-benchmark).
+- fix upcasting (resulting in slowdown) issue for `bnb` plugin, originally discovered by inventors of [Unsloth](https://unsloth.ai/blog/mistral-benchmark). **NOTE**: we recommend using *mixed precision* when using 4bit quant for better performance, as per our benchmarks.
 - `bnb` properly configured to work with FSDP following [this guide](https://huggingface.co/docs/bitsandbytes/main/en/fsdp_qlora).
 - `triton_v2` kernels are not yet properly integrated into huggingface optimum.
 - `triton_v2` kernels are [the only 4bit kernels that work for training](https://github.com/AutoGPTQ/AutoGPTQ/issues/633).